Mathieu-Desrochers/Schemings/documentation/units/sql.md

 sql-searchable-string
 ---------------------
 Returns a string to be used for accent and case
-insensitive searches using the like value% construct.
+insensitive searches using the LIKE value% construct.

 __string__
 A string.